 RAW – Vegan – Gluten Free

-– Kombu Seaweed – cut into very small pieces
+– Kombu Seaweed – one leaf, cut into very small pieces

 If you are using the nuka kit purchased from us, you will receive two packets.
 The larger pack is the rice bran and flavorings.
 The smaller packet is the Nuka starter with fresh sliced fruit.